 Disclosures or information may be received from children, parents or other members of the public.
 School recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
-Accordingly, all staff will handle disclosures with sensitivity.
+Accordingly, all staff will handle disclosures with sensitivity and carefully listen to what the student is telling them and make handwritten notes were possible.